stared/jekyll-blog-pre-2022/_drafts/sci-to-data-sci.markdown

 * acq: _Oh, I see... [and an awkward silence]"_
 * me: _But it's legal!_

 I do data science freelancing.
-That is, I take contracts related to machine learning (predicting things, e.g. user growth of a company), data visualization (custom charts in D3.js), preparing and conducting trainings in data analysis, and other data expertise tasks (e.g. merging data from various source).
+That is, I take contracts related to machine learning (predicting things, e.g. user growth of a company), data visualization (custom charts in D3.js), preparing and conducting trainings in data analysis (e.g. in [scikit-learn and Spark](http://workshops.deepsense.io/)), and other data expertise tasks (e.g. merging data from various source).
 It's rather a consulting-like service than being a code-monkey.

 I aim at short projects - I like energy, deadlines (sic!), and novelty.
 Typically I run 2-3 projects simultaneously.
 Some projects are purely commercial, some are academic or for NGOs (but still with grant money), some are my personal side-projects.